 Whenever equipment is transferred from one department to another or moved to a substantially different physical location, but stays within the same department, the transferring department should contact Fixed Assets and provide the updated information.
 This information will allow their office to accurately track equipment locations and responsible cost centers while improving the overall accuracy of departmental equipment inventories.

 If equipment is taken off campus on a long-term basis, Fixed Assets should be notified.
-See the Request to Take Equipment Off Campus form that should be used for equipment taken off campus on a long-term basis.
+See the Borrower's Agreement form that should be used for equipment taken off campus on a long-term basis.
 If equipment is taken off campus on a short-term basis, the department should require employees to complete a sign-out sheet.
 This provides written support for the location of the equipment.

 back to top